Building certificate of occupancy

 Alternatively, display a copy of the certificate as near as practical to the entrance of each individual tenancy.

-If there is more than one certificate of occupancy for a large building, such as a shopping centre, there are different ways to display them.
+If there is more than 1 certificate of occupancy for a large building, such as a shopping centre, there are different ways to display them.

 You may display: